Giro d'Italia stage 1: Remco Evenepoel destroys competition, takes pink jersey

 Meanwhile, Primož Roglič (Jumbo-Visma) suffered a difficult day on the TT bike and ended the day 43 seconds behind Evenepoel.

-The opening time trial of the Giro d’Italia was run across an 18.4-kilometer course between Fossacesia and Ortona.
+The opening time trial of the Giro was contested across an 19.6km course between Fossacesia and Ortona.
 Most of the route was pan-flat before an undulating climb to the finish line.

 U.S. star Brandon McNulty, who set off in the middle of the group, briefly held the fastest time after a strong ride.
 However, he was knocked off the top spot when teammate Jay Vine (UAE Team Emirates) crossed the line 20 minutes later, having set the fastest times at the two intermediate checks.